Caribbean Way Smoothie King Recipe

 Sommer’s Recipe Highlights

-Better than the Original – Some people snub copycat recipes, but let me tell you, this take on the classic Smoothie King version is so much better, and it uses fresh ingredients that are just better for you.
+Better than the Original – Some people snub copycat recipes, but let me tell you, this take on the classic Smoothie King version is so much better, and it uses fresh ingredients that are better for you as well.

-Quick and Easy – You can make this thick and fruit-packed smoothie in under 5 minutes, making it the perfect treat for when you want to cool down…or sweeten up!
+Quick and Easy – I can make this thick and fruit-packed smoothie in under 5 minutes, making it the perfect treat for when I want to cool down… or sweeten up quickly!

-Flavor Explosion – Every sip is loaded with a tropical flavor explosion from those creamy bananas, strawberries and a bold papaya nectar.
+Flavor Explosion – Every sip is loaded with a tropical flavor explosion from those creamy bananas, strawberries, and a bold papaya nectar.
+To me, it’s truly the perfect combination.

 Refreshingly Sweet – There is nothing more refreshing than an ice-cold fruit smoothie that doesn’t require any yogurt, milk, or dairy alternatives!
 While I do love many cold and creamy dairy drinks, they don’t truly quench your thirst in the heat quite like a juice-based smoothie.